How To Grow Poblano Peppers From Seed To Harvest

 Looking to learn more about poblanos?
 Here are some common questions about ancho poblano chiles:

 • Are poblano peppers hot?
 If you’re looking for a very spicy pepper, then poblanos won’t be your best option.
-Poblano peppers come in at just 1,000-2,000 SHUs on the Scoville scale, making them a very mild pepper.
+Poblano peppers come in at just 1,000-2,000 SHUs on the Scoville scale, making them a slightly spicy pepper.

 • Poblano vs jalapeño?
 While these two peppers are much different in shape and size, they often get compared.
-In short, poblanos are less spicy than jalapeños, and are much larger.
-They are commonly used to make stuffed peppers, roasted pepper, or ancho powder.
+Poblanos are less spicy than jalapeños, but are much larger.
+Poblanos are commonly used to make stuffed peppers, roasted pepper, or ancho powder.
 Jalapeños are better for making pickle chips, hot sauce, or salsa.

 I hope this article helps you grow bountiful, beautiful poblano plants.
 I love growing these big, gorgeous peppers for their versatility in cooking, and their amazing size.
 Growing poblano peppers is easy and rewarding, so I wish you a big harvest, every year!